pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 print(shed_by_sub[shed_by_sub > 0].round(2))
 ```

-Expected output — shedding on the **isolated** sub-network only (the backbone should not appear):
+Expected output is a shedding on the **isolated** sub-network only (the backbone should not appear):

 ```
 1    7.67
 dtype: float64
 ```

 The index is the **`sub_network`** id from Step 1 (the red bus). **~7.7 TWh** here matches Part 4's **~7.7 TWh** total load shedding: almost all unmet load sits on that one island, not on the green backbone.
-Your exact number may differ slightly depending on your Part 5 `costs.marginal_cost` values, but the story — nearly all shedding on the isolated island — should hold.
+Your exact number may differ slightly depending on your Part 5 `costs.marginal_cost` values, but the story, nearly all shedding on the isolated island, should hold.

 ---